naobservatory/p2ra/model.md

 Now that we have data and working glue code, we will work to assess and improve the model.

 Here is the Stan code.
-In the following section, we will explain each component.
+In the following sections, we will explain each component.
-If you are not familiar with Stan, you may skip to the Data section.
+If you are not familiar with Stan, you may skip to the [Data](#data) section.

 ```stan
 data {